LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Introduction

 \section{Introduction}

 The rapid advancement of AI systems has revolutionized our understanding of the capabilities of machines.
-One remarkable breakthrough in this field is the emergence of Large Language Models (LLMs, e.g., ChatGPT).
-With a combination of extensive pre-training~\cite{brown2020language} and instruction tuning~\cite{stiennon2020learning, wu2023fine, ziegler2019fine}, LLMs now not only possess a large amount of world knowledge, but can effectively leverage this knowledge to accomplish various tasks simply by following instructions.
+One remarkable breakthrough in this field is the emergence of LLMs like ChatGPT.
+With a combination of extensive pre-training~\cite{brown2020language} and instruction tuning~\cite{stiennon2020learning, wu2023fine}, LLMs now not only possess a large amount of world knowledge, but can effectively leverage this knowledge to accomplish various tasks simply by following instructions.

 Various studies have reported that these models can replicate human-like behavior to some extent, which is a key objective in the training of AI models~\cite{wang2021measure, bubeck2023sparks}.
-In particular, a large proportion of these studies have been using LLMs to replicate crowdsourcing tasks, possibly because they represent a wide range of tasks that were previously considered exclusive to human computational capabilities~\cite{bernstein2013crowd}.
+In particular, many studies focus on using LLMs to replicate crowdsourcing tasks, as they represent a wide range of tasks that were previously considered exclusive to human computational capabilities~\cite{bernstein2013crowd}.
 For example, LLMs can generate annotations of higher quality at a reduced cost compared to crowdworkers or even experts~\citep{gilardi2023chatgpt, tornberg2023chatgpt}, and can approximate human opinions in subjective tasks, allowing for simulated human responses to crowdsourced questionnaires and interviews~\citep{hamalainen2023evaluating, argyle2022out}.
 These observations indicate that LLMs will have significant social and economic implications, potentially reshaping the workforce by replacing certain human jobs~\citep{eloundou2023gpts}.
-In fact, some studies have observed that now crowdworkers tend to rely on LLMs for completing text production tasks~\cite{veselovsky2023artificial}.
+In fact, crowdworkers now tend to rely on LLMs for completing text production tasks~\cite{veselovsky2023artificial}.

 However, most existing efforts tend to focus on atomic tasks that are simple, self-contained, and easy for a single crowdworker to complete in a short amount of time --- the most basic version of \emph{human computational power}.
 These efforts also are scattered across various tasks and domains, making it hard to systematically compare and understand which tasks LLMs may excel or underperform at, and to what extent they can simulate, replace, or augment humans on specific tasks.
 Such emphases prompt us to ask, \emph{how far does the LLM replicability generalize?} Will they be useful in \emph{more advanced formats} of ``human computation''?